2021 Exam Information

 - Questions 1, 3, 4, 5, and 6 will include images of works of art.

-The student samples below are from a pilot of the 2020 exam that we conducted in 2018.
+The student samples below are from a pilot that we conducted in 2018.
 Students in the pilot were responding to Free-Response Question 2 from the 2016 exam administration.

-The samples were re-scored using a rubric aligned with the current AP Art History Course and Exam Description.
-Scoring commentaries and specific scoring guidelines that explain how the 2020 rubric was applied are also provided below.
+The samples were re-scored using a rubric aligned with the AP Art History Course and Exam Description released in 2019 and the exam specifications that were originally meant to take effect with the May 2020 exams.
+Scoring commentaries and specific scoring guidelines that explain how the rubric was applied are also provided below.